saxena-arushi/saxena-arushi/README.md

 - ⚡ Fun fact: ...
 -->

-<center>I am a third-year student pursuing a Bachelor's degree in Information Technology.
+I am a third-year student pursuing a Bachelor's degree in Information Technology.
 Currently, I am studying Data Structures and Algorithms, as well as learning web development using Django.
-Additionally, I am keenly interested in the field of machine learning.</center>
+Additionally, I am keenly interested in the field of machine learning.

 **✏️ Languges:**
+<i class="fab fa-python"></i> Python